CitadelStronghold/gem/docs/README.md

 >
 > > Note: You will have to go to `chrome://flags` and manually disable smooth scrolling
 >
-> > Note: You will have to go to `chrome://flags` and manually enable GPU rendering
->
 > > Note: You will have to manually adjust the font to one that supports emojis
 >
 > > Note: You will have to manually install userstyles
 >
 > > Note: To further adjust scaling, use `gem c hypr`
+>
+> > Note: You may want to go to `chrome://flags` and manually enable GPU rendering.
+See the Hyprland binding...
 >
 > > - AUR `google-chrome`